sadiq-safaan/Dissertation-Companion/README.md

 # Dissertation-Companion

 This repository contains the necessary files to recreate and implement the simulation figures and algorithms in the doctoral dissertation "Modeling Bias in Decision-Making Attractor Networks" by Safaan Sadiq describing research from the years 2021-2025 at Pennsylvania State University in the Department of Mathematics.
-All files other than "plot_graph.m" were developed by me.
+All files other than "plot_graph.m", "sA2soln.m", "threshlin_ode.m", and "graph2net.m" were developed by me.

 1. Trajectory Graphs